metamn/inu-v2-b/react-src/src/components/SemanticHTML/SemanticHTML.md

 	<summary>###Defines the prop types

 </summary>
-* The element name
+* The element name.

-* The element class name
+* The element class name.
-Required to make it later styleable
+Required to make it later styleable.

-* The element title
+* The element title.
-Usually a string, but it can be a link too
+Usually a string, but it can be a link too.

-* The element children
+* The element children.
-Without children there is no use of an empty element
+Without children there is no use of this component.

 </details>